kyle-n/kyle-n.github.io/posts/compose-for-substack-eulogy.md

 ### The app

-It would be a native iOS and iPadOS app for newsletter authors.
-You'd compose Substack newsletter drafts using Markdown.
-You would be able to save and publish drafts, all from a well-designed, native interface.
+It would be a native iOS, iPadOS and macOS app for newsletter authors.
+You'd compose Substack newsletter drafts using Markdown, then save and publish, all from a well-designed, native interface.

 ![A screenshot of Compose for Substack.
 No draft is selected](compose-no-draft-selected.png)

 I didn't have any iOS or macOS development experience, but Apple had just announced version 2 of [SwiftUI](https://developer.apple.com/xcode/swiftui/).
-SwiftUI is their declarative framework for writing iOS and macOS apps.
+SwiftUI is their declarative framework for writing apps.
 It felt similar to React, which I knew somewhat well, and so I decided Compose should be written in SwiftUI.
 This plan seemed like the best way to create a high-quality, native iOS and macOS interfaces without learning the intricacies of UIKit and AppKit.

 If you are an Apple ecosystem developer, you may already see some problems with this idea.
-We'll get to those.

 ### The API

 Compose for Substack had an ambitious goal - total interoperability with the Substack web app.
-My goal was to let the user start a draft in Compose, then view it on the web app and have it be exactly the same.
+My goal was to let the user start a draft in Compose, then view it substack.com and have it be exactly the same.

 For this reason, Compose only lightly used [CloudKit](https://developer.apple.com/icloud/cloudkit/) and [Core Data](https://developer.apple.com/documentation/coredata/).
-The most important data, the user's blog posts, was actually stored on Substack's servers as a normal draft post - as if the user had written in on substack.com.
+The most important data, the blog posts, was actually stored on Substack's servers as a normal draft post - as if the user had written it on substack.com.

-This (way too ambitious) goal required reverse-engineering Substack's private drafts API.
-They had no public-facing API at the time and zero documentation for third-party developers.

-So, I played around with the web editor, keeping an eye on the network tab of the Chrome dev tools.
-I traced every network request, building a mental model of how Substack's web app saved data to the backend.
+This (way too ambitious) goal required reverse-engineering Substack's private, undocumented drafts API.
+I played around with the web editor, keeping an eye on the network tab of the Chrome dev tools.
+I traced every request, building a mental model of how Substack's frontend communicated with the backend.

 I could see why they hadn't opened it to third-parties.
-One of the properties on the `Draft` response object actually used the ❤ character as a property key, I think to indicate how many favorites it had.
+One of the properties on the draft response object actually used the ❤ character as a property key, I think to indicate how many favorites it had.

-If you did a GET publication data, it returned just a whole kitchen sink of data, with no way to filter it.
+If you tried to load data for a user's publication, it just returned a whole kitchen sink.
+Look at all this.

 ```swift
 // SubstackPublication.swift